peteroupc/CBOR/docs/PeterO.ExtendedFloat.md

 <b>Deprecated.</b> Use EFloat from PeterO.Numbers/com.upokecenter.numbers.

-Returns a binary number with the same value as this object but rounded to the given exponent, and signals an invalid operation if the result would be inexact.
+Returns a binary number with the same value as this object but rounded to the given exponent, and signals an inexact flag if the result would be inexact.

 <b>Parameters:</b>

  * <i>exponentSmall</i>: The minimum exponent the result can have.
 This is the maximum number of fractional digits in the result, expressed as a negative number.
-Can also be positive, which eliminates lower-order places number.
+Can also be positive, which eliminates lower-order places in the number.
 For example, -3 means round to the sixteenth (10b^-3, 0.0001b), and 3 means round to the sixteen-place (10b^3, 1000b).
 A value of 0 rounds the number to an integer.

  * <i>ctx</i>: A PrecisionContext object.